Appearance

 dbr.columnfilter

-Column filters allow filtering rows based on the column's data.
-A column filter can be either a select list, a multiselect list, or a text field.
-A select list can also be sorted in descending order using the optional parameter desc.
+Column filters enable you to filter rows based on the data in each column.
+A column filter can be implemented as a select list, a multiselect list, or a text field.
+For select lists, you can optionally sort the values in descending order using the parameter desc.

 select 'dbr.columnfilter', 'Category', 'select';